sebamglobant/findCelebrity/README.md

     ./gradlew run

 ## testCases.txt file
-If you want to add some extra cases, you can add it in the testCases.txt file following this convention of the file:
+If you want to add some extra cases, you can add it in the testCases.txt file following this conventions:

 ````
 3 /* Number of test cases in this file*/